Gilbert gets bases-loaded hit, Bulldogs beat Auburn 5-4

 Before the ninth, it had otherwise been a mostly frustrating night for the Bulldogs, who stranded 11 runners and had bases loaded in the fifth and sixth innings but came away with only one run.

-Julien, who put his hands to his face after his off-target throw to first let in the tying run, had stood to be the Tigers’ hero.
+Julien, who put his hands to his face and looked skyward after his off-target throw let in the tying run, had stood to be the Tigers’ hero.
 He homered and drove in three runs against SEC pitcher of the year Ethan Small.

 Small opened with five straight strikeouts before Rankin Woley singled and Julien drove a fastball 418 feet into the top row of the bleachers in right-center for a 2-0 lead.
 After Small issued three walks in the fourth, Julien singled in another run to make it 3-0.